Sharp bilinear eigenfunction estimate, $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate, and energy-critical NLS: Introduction and main results

 There are key differences between the analysis of NLS on flat spaces such as Euclidean spaces and tori, and on positively curved compact manifolds such as spheres.
 Weaker dispersion for the Schr\"odinger equation, combined with the absence of a Fourier transform, greatly hinders the analysis on these latter manifolds.
 A notable example is the four-sphere $\bS^4$, which remains out of reach due to the failure of the $L^4$-Strichartz estimate as shown by Burq, G\'erard, and Tzvetkov \cite{BGT04}.
 In comparison, on $\R^m\times\T^{4-m}$, $L^p$-Strichartz estimates are available for $p<4$, which lay the foundation for the well-posedness theory.
 On the hybrid model $\mathbb{R} \times \mathbb{S}^3$, which couples Euclidean and spherical components, the $L^4$-Strichartz estimate is available, but no $L^p$-Strichartz estimate for $p<4$ is presently known, rendering the well-posedness theory delicate.

 The absence of a Fourier transform on a general compact manifold is first remedied by the spectral theory of the Laplace--Beltrami operator.
 For a waveguide manifold such as $\R\times\bS^3$, it is also clear that eigenfunctions of the Laplace--Beltrami operator on the compact factor, in our case $\mathbb{S}^3$, play an essential role in the analysis of NLS, as those are static solutions to the linear Schr\"odinger equation.
 Sogge established foundational $L^p$ estimates of eigenfunctions on compact manifolds \cite{Sog88}, which are sharp on spheres.
 However, for nonlinear analysis, interactions among eigenfunctions are equally if not more important.
 Such interactions are quantified in the pioneering works \cite{BGT05,BGT052} of Burq, G\'erard, and Tzvetkov in terms of bilinear and multilinear estimates.
 They have been highly valuable in the well-posedness theory of NLS on compact manifolds, especially spheres or product manifolds that have spherical factors.
-For example, using sharp bilinear eigenfunction estimates on $\mathbb{S}^2$, the authors proved in \cite{BGT05} uniform local well-posedness of the cubic NLS in the Sobolev space $H^s(\mathbb{S}^2)$, for the sharp range $s>\frac14$ except the endpoint $s=\frac14$.
-Similarly, on $\mathbb{S}^3$, trilinear eigenfunction estimates play a central role in Burq, Gérard, and Tzvetkov’s proof of almost-critical well-posedness for the energy-critical NLS \cite{BGT052}, and in Herr’s later refinement establishing critical well-posedness \cite{Her13}.
-Another notable example is the product manifold $\T\times\bS^2$, where trilinear eigenfunction estimates on the spherical factor $\bS^2$ were used by Burq, Gérard, and Tzvetkov to prove almost-critical well-posedness \cite{BGT052}, and later by Herr and Strunk to establish critical well-posedness for the energy-critical NLS \cite{HS15}.
+For example, using sharp bilinear eigenfunction estimates on $\mathbb{S}^2$, the authors proved in \cite{BGT05} uniform local well-posedness of the cubic NLS in the Sobolev space $H^s(\mathbb{S}^2)$, for the range $s>\frac14$ that is sharp except the endpoint .
+Similarly, on $\mathbb{S}^3$ and $\T\times\bS^2$, trilinear eigenfunction estimates on $\mathbb{S}^3$ and $\mathbb{S}^2$ play a central role in Burq--Gérard--Tzvetkov’s proof of well-posedness for the sub-quintic NLS \cite{BGT052} in the energy space, and in Herr's and Herr--Strunk's later refinement establishing well-posedness for the quintic NLS \cite{Her13,HS15}.

 For the cubic NLS on $\R\times \bS^3$, bilinear eigenfunction estimates on the factor $\bS^3$ are vital.
 Let $f,g$ be eigenfunctions of the Laplace--Beltrami operator on $\bS^3$, with eigenvalues $-m(m+2)$, $-n(n+2)$ respectively, $m,n\in\mathbb{Z}_{\geq 0}$.
 Assume $m\geq n$.
 Then it was proved in \cite{BGT052} that